Developing RESILIENCE – Spiritual (Part 1)

 (non-Christian)

-BENEFIT: Resilient people tend to find some bit of silver lining even in the worst situations, & are *Grateful* for the things they still are & have.
+BENEFIT: Resilient people tend to find a bit of silver lining in even the worst situations, & are *Grateful* for the things they still are & have.
 While they certainly see & admit the bad, they’re not limited by it, or stuck in it

 SPIRITUAL RESILIENCE (S>R>)